-- 1- A track of appraisal disagreements is maintained annually. - 2- A mid-year check up for a progress update is conducted with the manager and employee separately. - 3- Glint employee engagement surveys are conducted periodically. - 4-Peer reviews are done to assess competencies.
-The Human Resources officer reviews the employee's ratings from previous years and compares them annually. - 5-An assessment is conducted to pinpoint areas of development. - 6-Risk heat maps are used to identify the percentage likelihood of any employee resigning, as well as stating how unique they are.
+- 1- A track of appraisal disagreements is maintained annually. - 3- Glint employee engagement surveys are conducted periodically. - employee's ratings from previous years and compares them annually. - 5-An assessment is conducted to pinpoint areas of development. - 6-Risk heat maps are used to identify the percentage likelihood of any employee resigning, as well as stating how unique they are.
 This is done for management and executive levels.